floalt/nextbackup/README.md

 ### usage
 In the first part of the script you have to set the variables Then add it to cronjob and be happy

-### feature request
-- make a config file for the variables to edit
-- send mail only when there is a problem
-- include backup for config-files in `/etc`